-Letters of reference from an academic source are strongly encouraged and professional references from work supervisors is certainly appropriate, especially for those who have been out of academia for some time.
+Letters of reference from an academic source are strongly encouraged and professional references from work supervisors are certainly appropriate, especially for those who have been out of academia for some time.

 - Evidence of personal integrity, maturity, motivation, communication skills, interpersonal skills, critical thinking skills, quantitative skills, writing ability, dedication, and the ability to work with others are additional factors that will be considered.

 The above qualities are evaluated by several means, including letters of reference, the scope and nature of extracurricular activities (including work and volunteer experience), the scope and breadth of prior education, and your statement of purpose.

 Students applying for research programs (MS and PhD) should reflect any prior research experience in their materials, indicate their future research goals in their statement or purpose and a letter from a research supervising faculty is very beneficial.